 While recent video-based DMS and rPPG research have begun exploring multi-task architectures, particularly those based on deep CNNs or Transformer backbones, these approaches still face substantial parameter overhead as tasks are added.
 Existing multi-task rPPG methods often suffer from model bloat due to task-specific decoupling layers and conflicting optimization objectives, leading to a `seesaw effect' between tasks \cite{wang2024physmle,narayanswamy2024bigsmall}.
 Moreover, to our knowledge, no non-contact video-based algorithm has concurrently addressed cognitive load assessment, drowsiness detection, and physiological monitoring in Level-2/3 driving.
-In contrast, VDMoE leverages a MoE-like design that is inherently well-suited for multi-task learning: a small set of shared expert MLPs is dynamically routed by an element-wise gating network, and spatio-temporal feature extraction is separated across specialized experts.
-This architecture allows new tasks to be accommodated without a proportional increase in overall parameters.
-By adopting lightweight two-layer MLP experts instead of heavy CNN or Transformer modules \cite{yu2023physformer++,liu2020multi}, VDMoE achieves notably smaller model size and lower inference latency while also integrating rPPG to capture physiological information.
-Consequently, VDMoE not only outperforms existing Transformer- or CNN-based multi-task models in efficiency and accuracy, but also uniquely provides a fully non-contact solution for simultaneous estimation of driver drowsiness, cognitive load, and physiological states in Level-2/3 automation contexts.
+In contrast, VDMoE employs a MoE-style architecture well suited to multi-task learning: a small set of shared expert MLPs is dynamically routed by an element-wise gating network, and spatio-temporal features are handled by specialized experts.
+This design lets new tasks be added without a proportional increase in parameters.
+Using lightweight two-layer MLP experts instead of heavy CNN or Transformer modules \cite{yu2023physformer++,liu2020multi}, VDMoE achieves a smaller model size, lower inference latency, and integrates rPPG to capture physiological information.
+VDMoE thus outperforms existing Transformer- and CNN-based multi-task models in efficiency and accuracy, while uniquely providing a non-contact solution for simultaneous estimation of driver drowsiness, cognitive load, and physiological states in L2/3 automation.